Corona-Track/CoronaTrack-pwa/README.md

 - So we all can have a better view and understanding of how you worked, try to add comments related to what you've to your commits.
 You can also use the checkbox in the card as a guide to that!

 ### step 5:
-- 🔃 Create a new pull request to the `master` branch.
+- 🔃 Create a new pull request to the `Develop` branch.

 ---
 ### Don't forget! *It's important to move the cards according to the lists!*